On March 17, people all over the world celebrate being Irish.

 Even though St. Patrick is strongly linked to Ireland, the St. Patrick’s Day celebration is not actually just an Irish event.
 The day is an international celebration, which means it’s celebrated all over the world.

 Plus, the two main languages in Ireland are Irish and English.
-So in English-speaking countries, people use many Irish and English words and phrases on St. Patrick’s Day.
+So in English-speaking countries, people use many Irish and English phrases and words on St. Patrick’s Day.

 Some sayings are based on stereotypes, which are commonly held beliefs about a certain group of people that might not actually be true.
 Because of that, some of the common St. Patrick’s Day sayings are old Irish sayings that are not actually used in Ireland anymore.